 That being said, the apprentice does always get the opportunity to retake the EPA.
 Because let’s be honest, we all have our off days.

 It’s not necessarily just a case of pass or fail either.
 This is where the secondary purpose of an End-Point Assessment comes in.
 As an IEPA, you would be required to grade the apprentice based on their performance in the EPA.
 The grading scale can change from one apprenticeship to another.
 However, in most cases, the three options are: fail, pass or distinction.
 You will find some apprenticeships are just pass or fail.
 Whilst others include ‘merit‘ as a possible type of pass as well.

 So, not only does the EPA confirm that an apprentice is competent, but it also confirms the extent of their competence.

 The Apprentice must do their EPA and must achieve a minimum of a ‘pass’ on every assessment within the EPA.
 Until they do, they can’t get their Apprenticeship certificate and they won’t technically be seen as ‘occupationally competent’.

-And that, ladies and gentleman, is the purpose of EPA.
+And that is the purpose of End-Point Assessment.

 If you want to become an End-Point Assessor, then we would recommend enrolling on to our End-Point Assessor course bundle.
 Alternatively, if you already hold a valid assessor qualification, then we would recommend our online EPA CPD course.
 If you have any questions, please get in touch on 01205 805155 or email us at email@example.com.